 Failing to establish an escape plan.

 Working with hot foods or liquids around toddlers and infants.
+Always keep handles of pots facing away from the edge of the stove.
+Use back burners whenever possible.

 Allowing children to handle fireworks.